Voting machines are in the news

 marked ballots that have been stored in the computer's memory,

-as well as a log report of the day's events (called an audit trail).
+as well as log reports of the day's events.

 Unless voting system programmers are

-will agree with the system's final vote tallies--whether
+should agree with a system's final vote tallies--whether

 those tallies are correct or wrong.